heyseth/wickedQuotes/readme.md

 # wickedQuotes

-There aren't any large, public databases of quotes to be found online.
-So I decided to create my own by parsing and cleaning up a wikiquote data dump.
+There aren't any large, public datasets of quotes to be found online.
+So I decided to create my own by parsing and cleaning up a Wikiquote data dump.
 This repository contains the script that does that, along with a generated json file of quotes if you just want the data.

 ## Usage